Characters of the Uncharted series: Samuel "Sam" Drake

-After the events of the game, he partners with Sullivan, with whom he mended his trust issues for a job that requires Portuguese language skills, in which Samuel is gifted.
+After the events of the game, he partners with Sullivan, with whom he mended his trust issues, for a job that requires Portuguese language skills, in which Samuel is gifted.

-Samuel returns in Uncharted: The Lost Legacy, with Baker reprising the role again, where he is revealed to have teamed with Chloe Frazer in finding the Tusk of Ganesh prior to being kidnapped by Asav, the main antagonist of the game, leading to Chloe enlisting the help of Nadine Ross.
-Throughout the majority of the game, he pretends to be a Hoysala expert for Asav until he is rescued by Chloe and Nadine, the latter of whom he was initially at odds with due to their last encounter in Libertalia and the fact that he and Nathan killed most of the Shoreline men; he eventually partly makes amends with her.
+Samuel returns in Uncharted: The Lost Legacy, with Baker reprising the role again.
+He is revealed to have teamed with Chloe Frazer in finding the Tusk of Ganesh prior to being kidnapped by Asav, the main antagonist of the game, leading to Chloe enlisting the help of Nadine Ross.
+Throughout the majority of the game, he pretends to be a Hoysala expert for Asav until he is rescued by Chloe and Nadine, the latter of whom he was initially at odds with due to their last encounter in Libertalia and the fact that he and Nathan killed most of her men; he eventually partly makes amends with her.
 He also states that he plans on quitting smoking, which he does eventually by the epilogue of A Thief's End alongside Sully.

-In the 2022 film adaptation, Samuel and his brother Nate break into a museum in Boston so they can steal the map from Ferdinand Magellan's expedition only to be caught by the museum's security guards and arrested.
-However, Sam is kicked out of the orphanages after receiving a third strike for breaking into the museum, forcing Sam to run away elsewhere away from Nate.
-Sam begins to sneak out on his own but promises Nate that he will return for him before handing him a ring belonging to their ancestor Sir Francis Drake, with the inscription "Sic Parvis Magna" (Greatness from small beginnings).
-Sam is mentioned multiple times throughout the film with Nate indicating that they have kept in touch once in a while before Sam mysteriously vanished.
-It is later revealed that Sam went on a mission with Victor Sullivan to retrieve Juan Sebastian Elcano's diary only to be ambushed by Braddock and her forces, resulting Sam being shot and presumably killed.
-However, a mid-credit scene shows that Sam is alive but is being held in prison where he is writing another postcard to his brother Nate.
+In the 2022 film adaptation, Samuel and his brother Nate break into a museum in Boston to steal the map from Ferdinand Magellan's expedition, only to be caught by the museum's security guards and arrested.
+Sam is kicked out of the orphanage after receiving a third strike for breaking into the museum, forcing him to run away and separating him from Nate.
+Sam promises Nate that he will return before handing him a ring belonging to their ancestor Sir Francis Drake, with the inscription "sic parvis magna" ("greatness from small beginnings").
+Sam is mentioned multiple times throughout the film, with Nate indicating that they have kept in touch once in a while before Sam mysteriously vanished.
+It is later revealed that Sam went on a mission with Victor Sullivan to retrieve Juan Sebastian Elcano's diary only to be ambushed by Braddock and her forces, resulting in Sam being shot and presumably killed.
+However, a mid-credit scene shows that Sam is alive but is being held in prison, where he is writing another postcard to his brother Nate.